microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/verifiablecredentialsettings.md

 ---
 title: "verifiableCredentialSettings resource type"
-description: "Settings containing verifiable credentials types that are required for a presentation scenario.
-Administrators may configure an access package policy with these settings to require a requester to provide credentials while requesting for the package."
+description: "Settings for verifiable credential types that a requestor can present to a service such as Entitlement Management."
 author: "sponnada"
 ms.localizationpriority: medium
 ms.prod: "governance"